 Most casinos charge resort fees in Las Vegas, though there are many places to stay in las Vegas without resort fees.

-Resort fees are charged by so many hotels that it would certainly seem like they are legal, however there are a growing number of resources challenfing the legality of resort fees, so this will likely be clarified in the near future.
+Resort fees are charged by so many hotels that it would certainly seem like they are legal, however there are a growing number of resources challenging the legality of resort fees, so this will likely be clarified in the near future.